 Day 3: Digging up adventure in Galena

-Located a few hours northwest of Chicago, the small historic mining town of Galena, Illinois, has been named one of the top destinations in the Midwest and offers a combination of historical charm and beautiful scenery.
+Located a few hours west of Chicago along the Great River Road, the small historic mining town of Galena, Illinois, has been named one of the top destinations in the Midwest and offers a combination of historical charm and beautiful scenery.
 Main Street is filled with antique stores, gift stores, and quaint snack shops and restaurants, and visitors can also explore the home of U.S. President Ulysses S. Grant.

 Galena’s rolling hills in the Mississippi River Valley are home to several award-winning, scenic wineries.
 Visit Galena Cellars Vineyard & Winery or Massbach Ridge Winery & Tasting Room or plan your visit during one of Illinois’ numerous wine festivals and events.